vyshnev/vyshenv/README.md

-Hi there!
-I’m just a curious mind training models and myself, one epoch at a time.
+A curious mind training models and myself.